oktavilla/PortfolioDeck-Docs/themes.markdown

 ## Introduction ## {#intro}

 We use [Liquid](http://www.liquidmarkup.org/) as our templating language.
-If you ever have designed themes in [Shopify](http://www.shopify.com/?ref=winston) you've used it.
-If you're new to Liquid, please take a couple of minutes to read through [Liquid for designers](http://wiki.github.com/tobi/liquid/liquid-for-designers).
-Don't worry, we'l[wait.
+If you ever have designed themes in [Shopify](http://www.shopify.com/?ref=winston) you`ve used it.
+If you`re new to Liquid, please take a couple of minutes to read through [Liquid for designers](http://wiki.github.com/tobi/liquid/liquid-for-designers).
+Don`t worry, we`l[wait.
 Done?
 Good, let's proceed.

 ## Templates and assets ## {#templates}